opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Note::

     Not all switches support VLANs. `Unmanaged Switches` only provide basic functionality.
-    `Managed Switches` will support features like LACP and VLAN needed for this setup.
+    `Managed Switches` will support features like Link Aggregation (with LACP mode) and VLAN needed for this setup.

 ..
 Attention::